7 Best Things To Do in Singapore 7 Best Things To Do in Singapore

 5. China Town

 Chinatown in Singapore is a busy area that offers delicious street food, beautiful temples, and great shopping opportunities.
-Head over to Pagoda Street to shop cheap souvenirs for your family and friends.
+Head over to Pagoda Street to shop for cheap souvenirs for your family and friends.

 6. Discover Little India